Mathematical Foundation of Sparsity-based Multi-snapshot Spectral Estimation: Non-linear approximation theory in Vandermonde space

 \section{Non-linear approximation theory in Vandermonde space}

 In this section, we present the main technique that is used in the proofs of the main results of the paper, namely the approximation theory in Vandermonde space.
 This theory was first introduced in \cite{liu2021mathematicaloned, liu2021theorylse}.
-Instead of considering the non-linear approximation problem there, we consider a different approximation problem, which is relevant to the stability analysis of (\ref{prob:l0minimization}).
-More specifically, for $s \in \mathbb{N}, s \geq 1,$ and $z\in \mathbb C$, we define the complex Vandermonde-vector
+Instead of considering the non-linear approximation problem there, we consider different approximation problems, which are relevant to the stability analysis of (\ref{prob:l0minimization2}) and (\ref{equ:jointsparsitydiscretemodel2}).
+More specifically, for $s \in \mathbb{N}, s \geqs 1,$ and $z\in \mathbb C$, we define the complex Vandermonde-vector

-Throughout this paper, for a complex matrix $A$, we denote $A^\top$ its transpose and $A^*$ its conjugate transpose.